 There are 2 programs available for kids to play soccer within the Town of Sturbridge and the Tantasqua, 5 Town School System.
-(1) Fall Rec Soccer Program and (2) the Fall and Spring Travel Soccer Program.
-More details on both programs below.
+(1) Fall Recreational Soccer Program and (2) the Fall & Spring Travel Soccer Program; U8 Spring Recreational Youth Soccer Program.
+More details on both programs:

 Sturbridge Recreation Soccer League is part of the 5 Town Recreational Soccer Program which has been created to allow kids to have fun and play soccer between the ages of 5 yrs to 18 yrs at a recreational level.
 The Recreation Soccer Program encourages kids to stay active and learning how to have fun while learning to be team mates.
 The Recreation Soccer Program runs in the Fall Season ONLY with games on Saturdays and practices once or twice during the week depending on the coach.
 The Sturbridge Recreation Soccer Program is part of the overall 5 town "Tantasqua" TRY Rec Soccer Program which is a way for kids to learn the game of soccer and to have fun while learning at the recreational level.
 The Recreational Soccer Program is a co-ed program that encourages kids to play in an organized manner while having fun with their team mates.
 The entire recreational soccer program completely relies on volunteers, all and any help is greatly appreciated.